• Home

 Disney Cruise Line: Frozen, A Musical Spectacular

 Frozen - Live at the Hyperion was further adapted into an hour-long condensed version for performance aboard Disney Cruise Line.
-Frozen, A Musical Spectacular premiered aboard the newly refurbished ship Disney Wonder in the 977-seat Walt Disney Theatre during a 4-night Western Caribbean Cruise departing Galveston, Texas on November 10, 2016.
+See Film History below for more information.

 The Broadway Musical

-Under the direction of Alex Timbers, developmental labs were held in New York City in May 2016 featuring Betsy Wolfe (Elsa), Patti Murin (Anna), Okieriete Onaodowan (Kristof), and Greg HIldreth (Olaf).
+Under the direction of Alex Timbers, developmental labs for a full-length Broadway show were held in New York City in May 2016.
+The cast included Betsy Wolfe (Elsa), Patti Murin (Anna), Okieriete Onaodowan (Kristof), and Greg HIldreth (Olaf).

 In the summer of 2017, Alex Timbers was replaced as director by Michael Grandage.
-In September 2017, a pre-Broadway try-out was staged in Denver featuring Caissie Levy (Elsa), Patti Murin (Anna), Jelani Alladin (Kristoff), Robert Creighton (Weselton), John Riddle (Hans), Kevin Del Aguila (Oaken), Timothy Hughes (Pabbie), and Andrew Pirozzi (Sven).
+In September 2017, a pre-Broadway try-out was staged in Denver featuring Caissie Levy (Elsa; Next to Normal), Patti Murin (Anna), Jelani Alladin (Kristoff), Robert Creighton (Weselton), John Riddle (Hans), Kevin Del Aguila (Oaken), Timothy Hughes (Pabbie), and Andrew Pirozzi (Sven).
 The musical featured songs from the movie, and new songs by the original writing team including “Hygge,” “Monster,” and “True Love.”

-After 26 previews, Frozen opened on Broadway at the St. James Theatre on March 22, 2018, with the Denver cast reprising their roles.
+Following 26 previews, Frozen officially opened on Broadway at the St. James Theatre on March 22, 2018, with the Denver cast reprising their roles.

 West End Production